berkinkinay/user-data/README.md

 # Fetching API user data 💻
-This is just some of my workspaces project. `It is about fetching data to the Frontend` and I called it Midnight
+This is just some of my workspaces project. `It is about fetching data to the Frontend in React`

 ## Used Techs 🥰